leavepaulS/COP4610_project1/README.txt

    next command is entered

  - cd /
-   can not go to root directory
+   goes to root directory
-   if / enter by itself
+   however, PWD does not update
+   correctly to reflect change

  - External Commands
    cannot determine if command